mixpanel/docs/Tracking/how-tos/tracking-via-proxy.md

 ### Step 1: Set up a proxy server
 The simplest way is to use our [sample nginx config](https://github.com/mixpanel/tracking-proxy).
 This config redirects any calls made to your proxy server to Mixpanel.

-Once you have deployed your proxy server and it's publicly accessible, you can configure our SDKs to use that server instead of `https://api.mixpanel.com`.

 ### Step 2: Point our JavaScript SDK at your server
 Add the following line before the Mixpanel JS snippet, replacing `YOUR_PROXY_DOMAIN` with your proxy server's domain: